 Inflation to fall to 2.9% by end of 2023

-The OBR also said it expects inflation to more than halve to 2.9% by the end of the year.
+The Office for Budget Responsibility says it expects inflation to more than halve to 2.9% by the end of the year.

-Currently the rate of CPI inflation sits at 10.1%.
-Though it has climbed down over the last two months it remains near 40 year highs, fuelling the cost of living crisis.
+Currently, the rate of CPI inflation sits at 6.8%.
+And while the rate of price increases has slowed over the last two months it remains higher than the BoE’s 2% target.

 “Developed markets as a whole are expected to see year-end inflation above 5% so 2.9% in the UK is ambitious.”

 The good news is wages are starting to outpace rising prices.